alice-biometrics/meiga/README.md

 <img src="https://github.com/alice-biometrics/custom-emojis/blob/master/images/alice_header.png?raw=true" width=auto>

+## What is meiga 🧙?

-🧙 meiga is a Python µframework that provides a simple, fully typed, monad-based result type ➡️ `Result[Value, Error]`.
+`meiga 🧙` is a Python µframework that provides a simple, fully typed, monad-based result type ➡️ `Result[Value, Error]`.

+# How could meiga 🧙 help me?

+`meiga 🧙` provides a simple and clear way of handling errors in Python without using `Exceptions`.
+This package improves the Dev Experience as it allows to know all possible typed responses.
+With Meiga 🧙 your IDE will help you much more.

 ## Installation 💻